ErlingSigurdson/Billy/README.md

 ![ESP modules](https://i.imgur.com/5ZhI7Su.png)

-# Project background
+# Background

 ### Concept
-Billy is a program (an Arduino sketch) written for ESP32 and ESP8266 microcontrollers.
+Billy is a program (an Arduino sketch) written for ESP32 and ESP8266 microcontrollers (systems-on-chip, SoCs).
 With this software an MCU can control a load using a digital (ON/OFF) and a pseudo-analog (PWM) output and receive commands over a UART and wireless networks.